magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/azure-service-bus.md

 ## Overview

-Azure Service Bus Integration allows to stream data from Azure Service bus to ThingsBoard and converts device payloads to the ThingsBoard format.
+Azure Service Bus Integration allows to stream data from Azure Service bus to IoT Hub and converts device payloads to the IoT Hub format.

 ![image](/images/user-guide/integrations/azure-service-bus/azure-service-bus-overview.png)

 ## Configure Azure Service Bus

-To create ThingsBoard Service Bus integration you will need two things created in Azure portal: **topic** and **subscription** to the topic.
+To create IoT Hub Service Bus integration you will need two things created in Azure portal: **topic** and **subscription** to the topic.
 You will also need to find and save **connection string** for your Servise Bus namespace, you will need it later.
 - [Create Topic and subscription to the topic](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal)
 - [Find connection string for the service bus namespace](https://azurelessons.com/azure-service-bus-connection-string/)